 This Room and Meal Plan Selection website is the official source of all information regarding Room and Meal Plan Selection, and residents should check this site to verify anything that they've read in the Tartan or heard from friends.
-Other sources of official information from Housing and Dining Services includes e-mails from the email@example.com and firstname.lastname@example.org e-mail accounts.
+Other sources of official information from Housing Services includes e-mails from the email@example.com and firstname.lastname@example.org e-mail accounts.

 If you can't find it on this website, it's probably not true.

 But if you want to double check, or if you have a particularly unique situation, please send us an e-mail at email@example.com and we will clarify for you.

 Q. I'm not interested in retaining my current room, but I heard that there was something called "Building Retention" where I could select a different room in my building.
 Can I participate?

 A. Building Retention was a phase of Room Selection in past years, but is no longer an option.
 Residents who are eligible to retain their current rooms can either retain OR participate in General Room Selection to try for a different room.
 To view all of the phases of Room Selection, check out the Room Selection Options page.

 Q. I'm a first-year student and I'm afraid of getting an Open Assignment.
 What is that exactly?